garkgodwin/mern-stack-todo-app/README.md

 After everything is set up, for server-side application and the client-side application.
 Running it is pretty easy.

  1. Server
- >If you are using nodemon and already set it up you can use `'npm '` + your the keyword you used.
-For our set-up we used: `'npm start'`.
+ >If you are using nodemon and already set it up you can use `npm ` + your the keyword you used.
+For our set-up we used: `npm start`.
  2. Client
- >The default way to start a react app is through `'npm start`'
+ >The default way to start a react app is through `npm start`

 When the server is running, you can see your terminal log if it is really running.
 As for the client, it will also log it in its terminal including the port being used.
 The client will also open a tab with port given from the logs.
 If it does not open and it is already running, you can do it manually:

  1. Open a browser
- 2. Enter `'localhost:3000'`
+ 2. Enter `localhost:3000`
  3. Done!

 # Congratulations!